Genetics

 Chromosomal health is a crucial prerequisite for a healthy child.
 A healthy cell consists of 46 chromosomes, which contain the complete genetic information.
 In rare cases, disorders in the genetic make-up can occur.

-During the genetic counselling with our consultant geneticist OÄ Dr. Katharina Rötzer, a detailed personal and family history is taken, including a family tree analysis over three generations.
-In order to prepare for this consultation in the best possible way, please send all the necessary information and findings to Dr. Rötzer in advance.
+During the genetic counselling with our consultant geneticist OÄ Dr. Katharina Rötzer-Londgin, a detailed personal and family history is taken, including a family tree analysis over three generations.
+In order to prepare for this consultation in the best possible way, please send all the necessary information and findings to Dr. Rötzer-Londgin in advance.

-Costs: A first genetic consultation costs 300 euros per couple.
+Costs: The detailled costs for the first genetic consultation can be found on Dr. Rötzer-Londgin's Website.
 If a genetic analysis (e.g. chromosome analysis/karyogram, but also other genetic analyses) is recommended in your case, the health insurance will cover the costs for this in most cases.
-Dr. Rötzer will be happy to discuss any further costs with you.
+Dr. Rötzer-Londgin will be happy to discuss any further costs with you.

 Do you still have questions or would you like an appointment for a personal consulation?